syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Printing.md

 {% endhighlight %}

-For print preview you can load the pdfstream into viewer and for direct printing use `Print` method in PdfViewerControl  which is available under the namespace “Syncfusion.PdfViewer.Windows”
+For print preview you can load the PDF stream into viewer and for direct printing use `Print` method in PdfViewerControl  which is available under the namespace “Syncfusion.PdfViewer.Windows”

 {% highlight c# %}